Euclidean plane and its relatives; a minimalist introduction: A special bijection on the h-plane

-Consider the Poincar\'e disc model with absolute at the unit circle $\Omega$ centered at $O$.
-Choose a coordinate system $(x,y)$ on the plane with origin at $O$, so the circle $\Omega$ is described by the equation $x^2+y^2=1$.
+Consider the conformal disc model.
+Assume its absolute is a unit circle $\Omega$ centered at~$O$.
+Choose a coordinate system $(x,y)$ on the plane with the origin at $O$, so the circle $\Omega$ is described by the equation $x^2+y^2=1$.